AOEpeople/EasyDeploy/README.rst

 This will install the package on a remote server.

 The implemented flow in the DeployService is as following:

 * On the remote Server the package is downloaded (via rsync or other supported methods - see below)
-* It is stored on the concrete server in a deliverfolder
+* It is stored on the concrete server in a deliver folder
 * The package is untared
 * The installation is started, using the configured InstallStrategy